adobe/xdm/CONTRIBUTING.md

 ### Design for the Cloud

+The experience business is a global business, therefore XDM needs to meet the needs of consumers and creators world-wide.
 Desktop and Enterprise applications are often built to be localized, adapted to the customer environment.
 But XDM will form the "glue" that puts together widely distributed components which may have different internal data models.
 In general we want to avoid the necessity of converters, with some exceptions:

-Some values require context to interpret--for example, a phone number without a county code.
+Some values require context to interpret – for example, a phone number without a county code.
 Include the context in XDM.
 However, for values that need no context to convert, put off conversion by allowing alternatives: writing XDM data will require no conversion, while consuming XDM data only requires conversion in cases where conversion is necessary.

-Avoid non-semantic limits--don’t put current resource limits in the data model.
+Avoid non-semantic limits – don’t put current resource limits in the data model.
 Limits (number ranges, choices, string length) should be based on business constraints or expressed independently.

----

 ## Coding Styleguides

 * file names for schema files should be lower case and end with `.schema.json`
-* include an `"$id"` with a value like `"https://ns.adobe.com/xdm/assets/image"` in the schema.
+* include an `"$id"` with a value like `"https://ns.adobe.com/xdm/assets/image"` in the schema

 ## Writing Styleguides